intel/intel-extension-for-pytorch/docker/README.md

 * Notes

-  If you use linux kernerl under version 5.4 in host, upgrade it.
+  If you use linux kernel under version 5.4 in host, upgrade it.

 * How to build an image